Federal regulators question Maine pulp company’s dam plan

 AUGUSTA — Federal regulators this month challenged a Maine pulp company’s plan to get out of federal requirements by having the state take over one of its dams.

-The dam straddles the U.S.-Canada border, and its future has attracted a flurry of attention from the Canadian government, environmental groups and homeowners on East Grand Lake who are concerned that a potential release of the dam could lower property values and harm the environment and local economy.
+The Forest City dam straddles the U.S.-Canada border, and its future has attracted a flurry of attention from the Canadian government, environmental groups and homeowners on East Grand Lake who are concerned that a potential release of the dam could lower property values and harm the environment and local economy.

 Republican Gov. Paul LePage traveled to Washington, D.C., to argue that federal regulations for such dams stifle business, and recently signed a law to have the state potentially own the U.S. side of the dam.